Caribbean region of Colombia: Sports

-Unlike in rest of the country, but shared with Venezuela, baseball is an important sport in the region, although its popularity has been fading in the last few years.
-Nevertheless, the region has produced major league players like Édgar Rentería and Orlando Cabrera.

-The region also is known for its love of combat sports.
-Boxing is a popular sport in certain zones and the region had produced many world champions, such as Antonio Cervantes, Rodrigo Valdéz, and Miguel "Happy" Lora.
+The region is also known for its love of combat sports.
+Boxing is a popular sport in certain areas and the region has given rise to numerous world champions, such as Antonio Cervantes (one of the most important athletes in the history of Colombia alongside with Rentería), Rodrigo Valdez and Miguel "Happy" Lora.
+In some municipalities of Urabá, it is the most popular sport above baseball and soccer, although the latter sports are dominant in almost the entire subregion.
+Traditionally alongside with baseball, it was one of the two most popular sports, but its popularity declined over the years, and soccer grew immensely in the Caribbean region.

 Music and dance

 The most popular local rhythms are the cumbia and vallenato however, there is a great musical influence from the rest of the Caribbean nations with Salsa, merengue, more recently reggaeton and many Afro-Caribbean rhythms.
 This influence also developed the Champeta which has similarities with reggaeton.
 Other genres include porro.

 Traditional dances are mostly of Afro-Colombian origin with the influence in cumbia and the mapalé.

 Myth and legend

 The Caribbean region has a rich tradition of myths and legends that include La Llorona, El Hombre Caimán, La Ciguapa, the Vallenato Legend, La Madre Monte, El Simborcito, la Mojana Legend, El Lucio, etc.